 This park does not have entrance fee.
 We visited this park during Covid-19 in 2020 but still all trails were open.
 We stayed here 3 days and camp in Newhalem Campground.
 Place is really nice to stay, less crowded that other.
 Newhalem Campground you should reserve on recreation.com.

+As we hiked along the trails, we were surprised to come across (for us first-time encounter) black bears.
 In this park for first time we saw Black bears and it was on our trail.
-We did not do all the best hikes because still was lot of snow.
-Check conditions before planning or going.
+We couldn’t do all the best hikes because of snow.

 Trails